bullhorn/novo-elements/projects/novo-examples/src/design/typography/typography.md

 ## Styles

 There a number of general styles that are present throughout the application.
 To maintain consistency, these styles should be adhered to as much as possible.
+Most text components can be adjusted by setting the `size`, `length`, `weight`, or `color` attributes, these values are all theme aware based on novo design tokens.

 ## Body Text